ss-stewart/Memory-Game/README.md

 NUMBERS MEMORY GAME
   The game allows players to test and build their memory retention, while having fun.
 The game presents users with a set of five random numbers that they must remember in their order before a displayed timer runs out.
 At the end of the timer, the cards flips so that the numbers are no longer visible.
 The user is then prompted to enter the numbers as they recall them and then check to see how accurate they were.
 The game will then display a message, letting the player know how well they did, along with the option to play again.

+User/Player Instructions
+- To start the game, click the 'play' button
+- The game will load 5 integers with a timer conting down from 10 seconds.
+Along with this, the player with be instructed to remember those numbers.
+- At the end of the timer, a message will appear, in place of the timer, letting the user know that their time is up and they must enter the numbers that had been provided.
+- The user must do this and then click the 'Did You Get Them Right?' button.
+- The game will then generate a message letting them know how they did.
+- Using the 'Play Again' button, the user can play the game again

 USER STORIES
 1. I want to see a visually appealing game that tells me what the game is
 2. I want to be be able to start the game, with a click